 Carefully remove the boiled eggs into a bowl.
 Once the eggs are cool enough to handle, peel and rinse the eggs under cool water.

-Using a wooden toothpick, run it through the boiled eggs in a couple directions (but don't leave it in the egg), this allows the pickling liquid to flavor your eggs!
+Using a wooden toothpick, run it through the boiled eggs in a couple of directions (but don't leave it in the egg), this allows the pickling liquid to flavor your eggs!

 Place all 12 eggs (once pierced with the toothpick), and place in a large clear clean clamp jar.